nihirv/mojeek-search-choices/.github/ISSUE_TEMPLATE/add-search-choice.md

 title: [search or metasearch engine name]
 icon: [where can the favicon for the named engine be found]

-# If you are confused about what shold go in URL, undertake a search on the engine/meta and replace your query with {searchTerms}
+_If you are confused about what shold go in URL, undertake a search on the engine/meta and replace your query with {searchTerms}_
 url: [the URL with {searchTerms} in place of where a query would go]

-# Leave the below as-is, discussions of defaults are separate issues
-default: false

 ---